-The combined reach of four social media platforms (Facebook; Twitter; LinkedIn; and Instagram) means that every social media post we issue reaches more than 5,300 with every post!
+The combined reach of our social media platforms (Facebook; Twitter; LinkedIn; Instagram; and YouTube) means that our combined social media reach is almost 6,000.

 Social media is just one way we can talk to each other, of course.
 There’s no replacement for the discussions we’ve had in person at public events or kitchen-table meetings or in the community or on the phone ... those are still our best ways to keep in touch.
 Still, social media is a great way to get information to you quickly and in an effective and cost-effective way.
 It’s only one tool in the tool box but it’s a good one.